 I look forward to answering all your questions!

 You also get access to Nomad List Forum, which is a Q&A site where novice and experienced nomads hang out.
 You can ask any questions you have about working remotely, like how and where to to pay tax.

-There's now over 1,000 questions answered with about 50 questions per month asked.
+There's now 678 questions answered with about 22 questions per month asked.
 It's like a knowledge base for remote workers.

 "I gave my two weeks notice last week, and I'm flying to Portugal in two weeks.
 It's important to say (for the ninth time) that joining Nomad List was the best decision I made to best inform and prepare myself for this decision.
 So thank you a million times over!"